See here for more information about the NIDA Center of Excellence for GWAS in Outbred Rats.

 An advanced intercross line (AIL) is produced by crossing two inbred strains beyond the F2 generation.
 Our lab maintains a 57th generation AIL that was produced by crossing LG/J and SM/J; we obtained these mice at the 33rd generation from Dr. James Chevrud.
 Because this population is comprised of only two inbred strains, all alleles are common and all markers that are identical-by-state are necessarily identical-by-descent.
 We created another AIL using the strains C57BL/6J and DBA/2J, which we have since transferred to several other labs.

 More recently we have expanded our research to include rats, primarily because of their greater behavioral repertoire.
-This research currently uses both Sprague Dawley rats, which are a commercially available outbred population that is analogous to CFW mice, and the N/NIH heterogeneous stock, which was created by crossing 8 inbred strains in the mid-1980s and is currently maintained by Dr. Leah Solberg Woods at the Medical College of Wisconsin.
+This research currently uses both Sprague Dawley rats, which are a commercially available outbred population that is analogous to CFW mice, and the N/NIH heterogeneous stock, which was created by crossing 8 inbred strains in the mid-1980s and is currently maintained by Dr. Leah Solberg Woods at Wake Forest University.
 These rats are analogous to the mouse Diversity Outcross (DO).
 In 2014, we received funding for a NIDA National Center of Excellence (P50) grant that supports the phenotyping and genotyping of approximately 5,000 N/NIH rats.

 A common challenge for the analysis of these populations is that all subjects have complex and varying levels of relationships to one another.
-Therefore, we have adapted and developed methods and software for this purpose, including the R package QTLRel.
+Therefore, we have adapted and developed methods and software for this purpose, including the R package QTLRel (interested users can find a tutorial in folder "QTLRel/inst/doc/" of the package on R-CRAN).

 Finally, we are also interested in directly studying behavioral phenotypes in human populations.
 This is a multidisciplinary endeavor that uses the techniques of GWAS to study endophenotypes.
 We have performed significant research related to genetic factors that influence the subjective response to psychoactive drugs, principally amphetamine.
 Ongoing work is aimed at examining the genetic basis of impulsive behavior.
 These projects are collaborations with Dr. Harriet de Wit.
 We are also collaborating with Dr. John Cacioppo to examine the genetic basis of loneliness.